Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Term Type Official Name Description & Context

-Primary commercial and clinical identifier for the system.
+Brand Name IMCO 4T Device Primary commercial and clinical identifier.
 Used in all external communications, regulatory submissions (FDA De Novo, NAFDAC Nigeria), labeling, and partner documentation.

-Each letter maps to a clinical function: Trauma (point-of-contact assessment), Telemetry (continuous vital sign acquisition), Triage (AI-assisted acuity scoring), Treatment (WHO IMCI intervention-driven action prompts).
+4T Acronym Trauma · Telemetry · Triage · Treatment Each letter maps to a clinical function: Trauma (point-of-contact assessment), Telemetry (continuous vital sign acquisition), Triage (AI-assisted acuity scoring), Treatment (WHO IMCI intervention-driven action prompts).

-Descriptive proposal and regulatory title positioning the system as scalable health infrastructure rather than a single-point device solution.
-Used in Gates Foundation Grand Challenges submission.
+Platform Title Modular Clinical Screening Platform Descriptive proposal and regulatory title positioning the system as scalable health infrastructure rather than a single-point device solution.

-Offline-first, ruggedized Android tablet with voice-guided WHO IMAI interface.
-Input/cognitive layer of the platform.
-Target unit cost: $50–75 at 500+ units.
+Module 1 Pre-Triage Module Offline-first, ruggedized Android tablet with voice-guided WHO IMAI interface.
+Input and cognitive layer of the platform.
+Five languages.
+Operates independently of connectivity.

-Wearable sensor kit for single-action placement.
-Six-parameter continuous acquisition: SpO2 (with Health Equity by Design Fitzpatrick V–VI correction), Heart Rate, Blood Pressure, Temperature, Respiratory Rate, single-lead ECG.
+Module 2 Telemetry Triage Module Wearable sensor kit for rapid single-action placement.
+Six-parameter continuous acquisition: SpO₂ (with Health Equity by Design skin-tone correction), Heart Rate, Blood Pressure, Temperature, Respiratory Rate, single-lead ECG.
 Sensing layer of the platform.
-Target unit cost: $75 at 500+ units.

-The multi-wavelength PPG SpO2 correction system (green 530nm / red 660nm / IR 940nm + Fitzpatrick-stratified algorithm) addressing the 3–4× higher occult hypoxemia misread rate in Fitzpatrick V–VI patients.
+Design Principle Health Equity by Design Multi-wavelength reflectance PPG SpO₂ correction system with Fitzpatrick-stratified algorithm addressing the 3–4× higher occult hypoxemia misread rate in Fitzpatrick V–VI patients.
 Documented by Sjoding et al., NEJM 2020.
 In Nigeria, a patient safety requirement — not an equity add-on.

-The Telemetry Triage Module operates autonomously after CHW attachment — streaming vital sign data continuously through patient transport to facility arrival.
+Clinical Feature Pre-Hospital Transport Monitoring The Telemetry Triage Module operates autonomously after CHW attachment — streaming vital sign data continuously through patient transport to facility arrival.
 Receiving clinical teams see vital sign trends and alert status before the patient reaches the door.